NickCH-K/CVRoller/LayoutInstructions.md

 There are three currently recognized special section types that don't follow normal rules.

-The first is `head`, which usually goes first and contains information like name, email, etc.. the only difference with `head` is that, by default, it does not print a section title.
+The first is `head`, which usually goes first and contains information like name, email, etc..
+Some CVRoller variants, such as PDF-out using moderncv, requires that a head section be present.

 The second is `text`, which simply prints a text block without reference to the CV data.